The-Problem/The-Problem/README.md

 The next step in setting up _The Problem_ is to choose your profile.
 In this case, 'profile' refers to a set of configuration options that _The Problem_ loads on startup.
 Specifically, this is the running environment, cache options, and other important options.
 There are two 'example' files, one for a development environment, and one for a production environment.
 Unless you know what you are doing, you should copy the `profile-production.php` file in the server directory to `profile.php`.
 Without having a `profile.php` file, _The Problem_ will not work.

 The next step is to setup all of the database tables and configuration.
 A `database.sql` file is available in the cloned directory.
 Create a new database for _The Problem_, and run this SQL in it (note: this can be done through the 'Import' feature in phpMyAdmin if that is installed).
 You may also want to create a user account with permissions for this database.
-Now, go to the `packages/limecore/libraries/connection/connection.php` file in the server folder, and change the values for the `host`, `username`, `password`, and `database` to correspond with those for your database.
+Now, copy the `database-example.php` to `database.php`, and change the values inside to correspond with those for your database.

-Now, start up Apache and navigate to the directory where you placed the `www` files, in your browser.
+Start up Apache and navigate to the directory where you placed the `www` files, in your browser.
 You should be greeted with _The Problem_'s homepage.
 Congratulations!
 You've successfully setup _The Problem_.

 Thank you for participating in this computer-aided enrichment centre activity.
 We look forward to seeing you for the next round of testing.